Back to top: "Cybernetica"

 Much is being written and said about the ethical problems and risks of digitality, particularly with regard to artificial intelligence.
 It is essentially a question of control, an issue that our species has confronted before, notably with the introduction of language first and of writing later – something which will be discussed in depth in the Digital Discourse website.

-The notion of digital discourse, as applied in the website of Cybernetica Mesopotamica, raises the bar, in that it requires to write and read in ways that integrate multiple arguments into a single overarching whole.
+The notion of digital discourse, as applied in the websites of the Cybernetica Mesopotamica system, raises the bar, in that it requires to write and read in ways that integrate multiple arguments into a single overarching whole.
 It is a challenge that has not been faced yet, and one that, in my view, is more pressing and important than the one relating to artificial intelligence.

 (2) Implementation of the theory